 Annual Global Funds Conference 2018

-We are pleased to announce that the 2018 Irish Funds Annual Global Funds Conference will take place in Dublin on Thursday, 17 May 2018.
-The conference will be held this year in the Convention Centre Dublin, Spencer Dock, N Wall Quay, North Dock, Dublin 1.
+The 2018 Irish Funds Annual Global Funds Conference took place on Thursday, 17 May 2018 at the Convention Centre Dublin, Spencer Dock, N Wall Quay, North Dock, Dublin 1.

 Breakfast kindly sponsored by MUFG.